 The Ms. Marvel Hero Pack is an expansion for Marvel Champions, a living card game.
 You can find Marvel Champions Products at Fantasy Flight Games.
+If you find this review helpful, consider checking out my Kofi page!

 Ms. Marvel, and Kamala Khan